-While setting up prefabs is a trivial task, this menu item simplifies the process somewhat.
-It’s not perfect — the selected game object doesn’t become an instance of the newly created prefab, and an existing prefab with the same name is replaced — but perhaps you’ll find it useful if excess clicking isn’t your game of golf.
+While setting up prefabs is trivial, this menu item simplifies the process.
+It’s imperfect — the selected game object doesn’t become an instance of the newly created prefab, and an existing prefab with the same name is replaced — but perhaps you’ll find it useful if excess clicking isn’t your game of golf.

 Download the script here or contribute your own improvements at the Unify Wiki.